Mekazstan/Predictive-Maintenance/README.md

 ## Requirements
 Make sure to install the required libraries using the following:
-"pip install matplotlib plotly seaborn pandas scikit-learn imbalanced-learn joblib"
+- pip install matplotlib plotly seaborn pandas scikit-learn imbalanced-learn joblib